TheArturthur/CoppermindScraper/Cosmere/Megan Tarash.md

 ## Attributes and Abilities
-Para images of Megan, ver .
+For images of Megan, see [[Megan Tarash/Gallery\|/Gallery]].
   Portrait of Megan's dimensional double, Firefight She is an extremely accurate shooter, which helped with the fact that she has no offensive epic powers.

 ### Epic Abilities
 #### Essokinesis
 Megan's power was originally assumed to be the ability to create illusions, but in fact, her power "pulls" items from another reality into this reality.
 This caused the illusions she creates to be extremely realistic, nearly impossible to distinguish using any detecting method.
-Also, since the ability tends to pull things from a "nearby" parallel universe (among the ), a tricky fact is that the illusions she creates are actually possibilities.
+Also, since the ability tends to pull things from a "nearby" parallel universe (among the [[Reckoners Multiverse\|Reckoners Multiverse]]), a tricky fact is that the illusions she creates are actually possibilities.
 This can be used to somewhat predict the future; if something is going to happen, it is possible that it will happen the same way as Megan's illusions.
 When Megan stretches her ability or within a very short time after her reincarnation, she can be powerful enough to make her illusions become real, creating actual effects and bordering on omnipotence.
-However, stretching her ability makes her prone to the corruption of .
+However, stretching her ability makes her prone to the corruption of [[Calamity (Epic)\|Calamity]].

 #### Reincarnation
 Megan has the ability to reborn with a new body roughly one day after her death.
 However, a big portion of her memory is lost in the process, also causing part of her personality to change.
 For this reason, she had a camera to send a recording to her new incarnation should something happen to her.
-The ability to reincarnate makes her a .
+The ability to reincarnate makes her a [[High Epic\|High Epic]].

 ### Weakness
 Fire causes the shadows that Megan summons to be dispelled.
 She thinks that if she is killed by fire, she won't reincarnate.
 Megan confronted her fear, dispelling the majority of the darkness, but she still feels its effects if she overuses her abilities, or after reincarnating.
 Megan's weakness comes from when her house was burned down when she was young.